cossacklabs/acra/examples/cpp/Readme.md

-This example contains CLion project with AcraStruct generation with and without Zones.
+This example contains CLion project with AcraStruct generation.

 # Building and running